Light Feathering | What is it and How to Use It

 To feather light effectively, follow these steps:

-1. Position Your Light Source: Start by placing your light source at an angle to your subject, rather than directly in front of them.
+1. Position your light source: Start by placing your light source at an angle to your subject, rather than directly in front of them.
 For example, if you’re using a softbox, position it slightly to the side or above your subject.

-2. Angle the Light: Tilt or rotate the light source so that the edge of the light beam falls on your subject.
+2. Angle the light: Tilt or rotate the light source so that the edge of the light beam falls on your subject.
 The center of the light should point away from the subject, towards the background or to the side.

-3. Adjust for Desired Effect: Depending on the intensity of the light and the look you’re aiming for, you can adjust the angle and distance of the light source.
+3. Adjust for desired effect: Depending on the intensity of the light and the look you’re aiming for, you can adjust the angle and distance of the light source.
 The closer the light is, the more pronounced the feathering effect will be.

-4. Observe and Adjust: Take a few test shots and observe how the light interacts with your subject.
+4. Observe and adjust: Take a few test shots and observe how the light interacts with your subject.
 You’ll notice that feathering reduces the contrast between highlights and shadows, creating a more balanced and pleasing image.

 Stacking lights (placing them next to one another) and feathering them (aiming lights slightly to the side of the subjects as opposed to lighting them directly) will allow you to evenly light a large group, even under the midday sun.
+This approach is one we rely on regularly for wedding party formals, where even illumination across 15 or 20 people is non-negotiable.

 Here is a diagram to demonstrate stacking and feathering: